Model Atmospheres of the Progenitor Stars to Supernovae and Black Holes: Finally in 3D!

 Observations and theory show that the radiation-dominated atmospheres of massive stars are highly complex, multi-dimensional systems.
 However, although 3D model atmospheres of sun-like stars have already been on the market for a while, for hot, massive stars we still rely solely on results derived from inadequate 1D simulations.

-This reliance severely limits our knowledge of the basic physics of massive stars and our capacity to correctly interpret observations.
-Consequently, this prevents progress in a large number of astronomical fields (e.g., black hole and GW progenitor models) that rely on a firm understanding of the massive-star life-cycle.
+This severely limits our knowledge of the basic physics of massive stars and our capacity to correctly interpret observations.
+Consequently, this prevents progress in the large number of astronomical fields (e.g., black hole and GW progenitor models) that rely on a firm understanding of the massive-star life-cycle.
 The time is now ripe to change this.

 Project Overview

-Building on the unique expertise of the PI and his team, in a groundbreaking effort we will develop the very first 3D model atmospheres for hot, massive stars with winds.
+Building on the unique expertise of the PI and his team, in a groundbreaking effort we will here develop the very first 3D model atmospheres for hot, massive stars with winds.

-SUPERSTARS-3D will fundamentally improve our physical understanding of massive stars and revolutionize the analysis and interpretation of their observed radiation.
-By further confronting our pioneering simulations directly with state-of-the-art observations, we will derive unprecedented constraints on evolution and end-of-life models.
+- By further confronting our pioneering simulations directly to state-of-the-art observations, we will derive unprecedented constraints on evolution and end-of-life models.

 Accessibility and Future Impact